bottlenoselabs/sokol-cs/README.md

 </ItemGroup>
 ```

 Additionally, if at any time you wish to re-generate the bindings, simple run `bash ./bindgen.sh`.
-Though if you are on Windows, you will need `bash` which can be obtained by installing Windows Subsystem for Linux with Ubuntu.

 ## Run: "Hello, world!" of computer graphics